Devin Booker NBA Playoffs Player Props: Suns vs. Nuggets

 - Booker has taken 20.1 shots per game this season and made 9.9 per game, which account for 14.4% and 15.3%, respectively, of his team's total.

-- Booker is averaging six three-point field goal attempts per game this season, which is 11.8% of his team's shots from beyond the arc.
+- Booker is averaging six three-point field goal attempts per game this season, which is 11.8% of his team's attempts from beyond the arc.

-- The Nuggets give up 40.8 rebounds per contest, best in the league.
+- On the glass, the Nuggets are ranked No. 1 in the league, allowing 40.8 rebounds per game.

-- Conceding 25.7 assists per game, the Nuggets are the 15th-ranked team in the NBA.
+- In terms of assists, the Nuggets have allowed 25.7 per game, 15th in the league.

-- Looking at 3-pointers, the Nuggets have given up 11.4 makes per game, third in the NBA.
+- The Nuggets concede 11.4 made 3-pointers per game, third-ranked in the league.

 Devin Booker vs. the Nuggets